sh-jj/paper-list/README.md

 ---

 ## dp optimization

+Jiaqi Zhang, Kai Zheng, Wenlong Mou, Liwei Wang:
+Efficient Private ERM for Smooth Objectives.
+IJCAI 2017: 3922-3928
+>- Gradient descent method with output perturbation.
+Compared with previous work(Raef Bassily, 2014), they improve the running time and show better experimental results.
+>- Expand dp-GD to non-convex but smooth objectives.
+The method looks like that (Raef Bassily, 2014), the privacy and utility are been guaranteed in this paper.

 Shuang Song, Kamalika Chaudhuri, Anand D. Sarwate:
 Stochastic gradient descent with differentially private updates.
 GlobalSIP 2013: 245-248
 https://ieeexplore.ieee.org/document/6736861